cyrilmestrom/discofloor.js/README.md

 # discofloor.js
 A canvas-based discofloor - just for fun

-Build on HTML5 Canvas and setTimeout used to create patterns.
+Build on javascript, HTML5 Canvas and setTimeout used to create patterns.
 Feel free to use, edit or play with.
 Or add new patterns.

 Use Discofloor-object to intialize discofloor: